- » Key resources and services

 Youth, alcohol, drug treatment and support program (YAD)

 The Youth, alcohol, drug treatment and support (YAD) program is operated by the Indigenous Wellbeing Centre.
 The YAD program is involved in providing case management support, referral, individual and group based education and interventions to young people who are at risk of, or engaged in, the use of alcohol or other drugs.
 The YAD program uses a harm minimisation approach to address alcohol and other drug use in young people.
-This includes support for the individual, their families, and the wider youth community.
+This includes support for the individual, their families, and the wider young people community.

 The program aims to: